m-ld/m-ld-security-spec/design/suac.md

 For completeness, we conclude this section with a candidate model for fully peer-to-peer snapshot trust, as follows.

-With reference to point 4 above we notice that in practice, clones will frequently converge on data content.
+With reference to point 3 above we notice that in practice, clones will frequently converge on data content.
 Exactly how frequently will depend on the pattern of operations in the domain; informally, we can say that frequent convergence is the root expectation in most use-cases – for example, collaborative document editing by humans would not be viable if everyone were typing furiously at all times.
 In addition, agreements, the building block of SUAC, provide a _guarantee_ of convergence for "significant" data changes.

 Therefore, it is possible to envisage a scheme in which clones periodically publish the current hash of their data content.
 This hash can be computed for a snapshot as it arrives, and incrementally during online operation (a merkle tree may be suitable).
 Upon receipt of such a hash, a clone will check the value against their own hash; or even against a tunable history of prior hashes.
 A mismatch will alert the clone to a divergence.
 While temporary divergence is normal, chronic divergence (for example, extending over multiples of the networtk timeout) will eventually become suggestive of a fault or a breach of trust.
 The confidence assigned to this can be adjusted for the number of clones online, and whether they have been trustworthy in the past.
 A clone that concludes it has diverged from the domain then has the choice of recovering from another snapshot, and repeating the process.

+This scheme is probabilistic (trust is non-binary) and eventual (detection is not necessarily immediate).
+It is likely to require tuning for different use-case architectures.
+In these characteristics, it has some similarity to schemes in other decentralised architectures like [peer witnessing in Holochain](https://developer.holochain.org/concepts/1_the_basics/#how-holochain-does-things-differently) and [node age in SAFE Network](https://primer.safenetwork.org/#ch12).
+However, these technologies are _platforms_, which intend on having large numbers of nodes.
+A **m-ld** domain representing a shared document, in contrast, may only be shared to a handful of locations.
+This means a breach of trust at any location could have proportionally higher impact, but also such locations will more often be of known or controllable trust (such as on corporate devices).

+---

+_For bibliographic references, see the [project references file](../references.bib)._